Parokya ni Edgar: Millennium success: 2003-2009

-A musical adaptation of Parokya Ni Edgar's discography in cooperation with longest running gag comedy show Bubble Gang entitled Bubble Gang Parokya Na To: A Laugh Story The Musical was recently performed last February 15, 2019 at Waterfront Hotel Cebu City, produced by GMA Kapuso Concerts.
-This was Parokya's 1st musical stage play and also the 4th OPM music artist overall for musical staging play after Eraserheads "Ang Huling El Bimbo" in 2015, Apo Hiking Society's "Eto Na: Musical nAPO" in 2017, and Aegis's "Rak of Aegis: The Musical" in 2018.

-The band also performed for their 25th silver anniversary concert in the U.S. & Canada Tour entitled Parokya 25 Live In The U.S. & Canada in March 2019.
+Current: 2020-present

 As of 2020, Parokya is still active with more gigs and is scheduled to release their new single together with the band Kamikazee.
-The same year, PNE releases a new single, "Pati Pato", with Gloc9 and Shanti Dope, was released in July 2020.
-PNE had also released a single for Chito's wife Neri; the song "Smile" was released in October 2020 exclusively on Spotify and later on digital platforms like Deezer, Apple iTunes, and YouTube.

-In 2021, Parokya's brand new single, "It's Masarap" was released last January 2021, the song was a parody inspired from the longest running noon time variety show, "Eat Bulaga!", plus their official music video was also released on YouTube also the same month.
-Also in 2021, Parokya released their brand new album called Borbolen, their 10th studio album and also their 15th overall album and for the first time after 5 years since Pogi Years Old released in 2016.

-In 2022, Parokya launched their 1st Vinyl Record for their original release of 1996 album, "Khangkhungkherrnitz" is currently available and the re released LP was launched last February 17, 2022.

 Activism

 Parokya joined PETA's Free Mali campaign in 2013.
 "Mali has been sentenced to a miserable life of solitary confinement with absolutely nothing to do day after day, year after year", says lead vocalist Chito Miranda.
 Scientists, politicians, religious leaders, and tens of thousands of other concerned people have joined PETA in calling for Mali to be freed.
 "We in Parokya ni Edgar do, too.
 Even if the elephant exhibit at the Manila Zoo were to be doubled or tripled in size, it would still not be adequate to house one elephant, never mind additional ones.
 While zoos around the world have spent upwards of 2 billion pesos on attempts at more appropriately sized elephant exhibits, more and more zoos have recognized that the needs of these complex and intelligent animals cannot be met in captivity".